How To Help When A Friend Becomes Suicidal

 Photo via Pixabay by Maya_7966

-Finding out that a friend or loved one has had suicidal thoughts can often be overwhelming and scary, and many people aren’t sure how to help…or even if they can.
-However, there are several ways you can help a friend who is suffering from feelings of depression or dark thoughts, and it’s important to speak up as soon as you know there’s a problem.
+Finding out that a friend or loved one has had suicidal thoughts can often be overwhelming and scary.
+Many people aren’t sure how to help…or even if they can.
+There are several ways you can help a friend who is suffering from feelings of depression or dark thoughts.
+It’s important to speak up as soon as you know there’s a problem.

-Most people who are having suicidal thoughts don’t talk about it openly; sometimes it’s because they are afraid of being labeled as “crazy”, and sometimes they just don’t think anyone understands what they’re going through.
-It’s important to keep in mind that many people who are thinking about suicide don’t necessarily want to die, they just can’t think of any other way to end their pain.
+Most people who are having suicidal thoughts don’t talk about it openly.
+Sometimes it’s because they are afraid of being labeled as “crazy”.
+Sometimes they don’t think anyone understands what they’re going through.
+It’s important to keep in mind that many people who are thinking about suicide don’t necessarily want to die.
+They just can’t think of any other way to end their pain.
 If they do open up to you, don’t use words such as “selfish” or make them feel guilty.
-It’s important to remember that their feelings are coming from a place you might not understand, and that they aren’t thinking about how their death might affect their friends or family.
+It’s important to remember that their feelings are coming from a place you might not understand.
+They aren’t thinking about how their death might affect their friends or family.
 Sometimes, a suicidal person believes everyone would be better off without them.

 Instead of using accusatory words, let them know you’re sorry they have been in so much pain and that you want to help.
 Ask what you can do, but listen as well.
 Letting them know you’re taking their feelings seriously is a big step in helping them recover.